nyrulna/Fantasy-Hockey/README.md

 A comprehensive statistical analysis where I pit my friends against each other as we analyze which teams lucked their way to the top, and which ones deserved their placements.

+Credit to [j-krl[(https://github.com/j-krl/yfpy-nhl-sqlite?tab=readme-ov-file) for providing the schema to help extract the data from the league.

 ## 🎯 Project Overview

 This project analyzes fantasy hockey performance to determine which teams are genuinely skilled versus the lucky ones amongst us.
 Using statistical modeling, strength-of-schedule adjustments, and win probability calculations, this analysis can cause feuds that could last multiple seasons.